-The School of Design at CMU is a longtime leader in doctoral design education and in fall of 2014 will launch an expanded program for doctoral studies.
-The School will offer two types of doctoral degrees: a Doctorate of Design (DDes) and a PhD, within three areas of research foci: Practice Redirection, Transition Design, and Design Studies.
+The School of Design at CMU is a longtime leader in doctoral design education in North America and launched an expanded program for doctoral studies in fall 2014.
+The School now offers three types of doctoral degrees: a Doctorate of Design (DDes) and a full-time PhD, and a part-time PhD within three areas of research foci:

-Our Doctoral Degree Programs are Research Degrees.
-This means that the programs aim to be a process in which faculty and peers assist candidates in the creation of new knowledge about the nature and practice of design.
+Our Doctoral Degree Programs are Research Degrees, based upon a process in which faculty and peers assist candidates in the creation of new knowledge about the nature and practice of design.

-The School of Design’s doctoral degree programs are therefore not only intended for people wanting to become academics.
-Rather, they are rich opportunities for anyone wanting to develop research-based practices that make a difference to the field of design, and our futures.
+The School of Design’s doctoral degree programs are not only intended for people who want to become academics; they are rich opportunities for anyone wanting to develop research-based practices that make a difference to the field of design and aid in the transition to more sustainable futures.

 Contact us for more information

-Prospective candidates should email Anita Kulina Smith for more information about the Doctoral Programs.
+Prospective candidates should email us for more information about the Doctoral Programs.

 Candidates should email Cameron Tonkinwise to explore possible research topics and identify appropriate School of Design faculty to approach for possible advising.